linode/docs/docs/products/compute/compute-instances/guides/manage-the-kernel/index.md

 1. Review the **Kernel** dropdown menu selection.

     - **Latest 64 bit** and **Latest 32 bit**: Uses one of the latest 64-bit or 32-bit Linode kernels at the time the Compute Instance boots/reboots, depending on which option you selected.
 Since new kernel releases are rolled out over a short time period, the actual kernel used by your system may be one or two releases behind.
-This setting was the default for most distributions prior to August 2018.
+This setting was the default for most distributions before August 2018.
     - **Direct Disk**: Instead of a Linux Kernel, this uses the MBR (Master Boot Record) of the primary disk*.
     - **GRUB 2**: Uses the upstream distribution-supplied kernel that's installed on the primary disk.
 If a custom kernel has been installed instead, that is used instead. **This is the most common option and has been the default for most new Compute Instances created after August 2018.**
     - **GRUB (Legacy)**: Uses the upstream distribution-supplied kernel that's installed on the primary disk*.
 This should only be used on older Linux distributions that have Grub (not Grub 2) installed, like CentOS 6.